CRDH-Workshop/2020/README.md

 # CRDH-workshop
-CRDH:From Capture to Render of Digital Humans for AR/VR workshop on IEEE AIVR 2019
+CRDH: From Capture to Render of Digital Humans for AR/VR workshop on IEEE AIVR 2020